Proven-Paradox/shaper-system/Handbook.md

 ------------
 # Chapter 7: Lessons
 Broadly speaking, Lessons represent passive combat benefits or extra options available to someone trained in specific style of combat.
 Some Lessons will list prerequisites; if that is the case then you must meet these prerequisites to be able to take the Lesson, and if you ever fail to meet those prerequisites you gain no benefit from the associated Lesson.
 Lessons cost 5 XP unless an exception is listed.
+Cooldowns on Lessons function the same way as [Ability Cooldowns](#cooldown).

 #### A Curse Most Foul
 When using a Curse Ability, you may choose one or both of the following benefits.